 - School supervision for students in grades 1-5 begins at 8:15 on the playground.
 Please do not leave children alone on the playground before 8:15 AM as doing so is done at your own risk.

-- In order to ease traffic congestion please drive slowly, get off your cell phones, and follow the directions from the parking attendants by pulling all the way forward to the end of the white lane.
+- In order to ease traffic congestion please drive slowly, stay off your cell phone, and follow the directions from the parking attendants by pulling all the way forward to the end of the white lane.
 We will help your child get out of the car and we ask that you stay behind the wheel of your vehicle.

 - Students must exit on the curb side of the vehicle.
 Exiting on the driver's side requires your child to step into oncoming traffic and that's not safe for anyone.